Explainable AI: Beyond the Checkbox

 Why Explainability Is About Judgment, Not Transparency

-Explainability is often treated as a technical add-on—something applied after a model is trained, when stakeholders start asking uncomfortable questions.
-The reason it exists is simpler: optimization breaks down in the real world.
+Explainability is often treated as a technical add-on — something applied after a model is trained, when regulators or stakeholders begin asking how decisions were made.
+The reason it exists is simpler: optimization breaks down in the real world because objective functions cannot fully capture acceptable behavior.

 The stakes are not abstract.
 Google’s facial recognition system once mislabeled Black individuals as gorillas.
 Unable to fix the underlying bias, Google removed primate-related labels entirely—a workaround, not a solution.
-Uber’s autonomous vehicle ran a stop sign, raising questions about accountability in systems no one fully understands.
+Uber’s autonomous vehicle fatality raised questions about accountability in systems no one fully understands.
 As Cathy O’Neil documents in Weapons of Math Destruction, opaque models create feedback loops that amplify bias across criminal justice, hiring, credit scoring, and healthcare.

 The presence of machine learning alone does not determine whether explainability matters.
 Context does.